The Blank Slate Internet

 complex systems general theory literatures that will be used only very

-carefully here in the description of interfaces.
-The back plate interfaces are not reducible to data and mechanism,
+back plate interfaces are not reducible to data and mechanism,

-at least there is not any complete reduction process that has been found and is
+at least there is not any complete reduction process that has been

 widely known.
 Rather than dealing with